Coderaman-tech/Strivers-SDE-Sheet-Challenge/Arrays/README.md

 We can call this index i as the break-point of the array.
 The left half of index i (the length of the left half might be 0) in the current permutation is the same as in the previous permutation.
 And the right half of the break-point is always in decreasing order.

 If idx=-1 meand there is no any break point found then we reach that last permutation then reverse the array end return.

+# 4. Maximum Subarray Sum
+The intuition of the algorithm is not to consider the subarray as a part of the answer if its sum is less than 0.
+A subarray with a sum less than 0 will always reduce our answer and so this type of subarray cannot be a part of the subarray with maximum sum.

+Here, we will iterate the given array with a single loop and while iterating we will add the elements in a sum variable.
+Now, if at any point the sum becomes less than 0, we will set the sum as 0 as we are not going to consider any subarray with a negative sum.
+Among all the sums calculated, we will consider the maximum one.

+Thus we can solve this problem with a single loop.